Kelly Barnhill (softball): 2019

 Entering her senior year, Barnhill became a founding member of UF's Alpha Phi chapter.
 Barnhill played her fourth and final season of collegiate softball in 2019.
+On April 26, playing against Auburn, Barnhill recorded her 1,117th career strikeout, setting the UF record.
 She was named to the All-SEC Second Team, as well as her third consecutive SEC Academic Honor Roll.
+The NFCA named her a second-team All-American.

 The Gators defeated the Alabama Crimson Tide to win their second consecutive SEC tournament championship.
 Barnhill was named the MVP of the tournament.
-At the end of her Gators softball career, she held school records in ERA (0.92), opponent batting average (.124), and strikeouts (1,208).
+Her final collegiate game was also against Alabama, this time in the Women's College World Series.
+The Gators suffered a 15–3 defeat to Alabama and the game marked one of Barnhill's shortest outings in her career.
+At the end of her Gators softball career, she held school records in ERA (0.92), opponent batting average (.134), and strikeouts (1,208).
 She finished her Gators career as the Florida program's career strikeouts leader.
+She also finished her career ranked highly in career strikeouts and strikeout ratio among players in both the Southeastern Conference (SEC) and NCAA Division I.